sovity/authority-portal/README.md

 Once a feature is implemented in both the frontend and backend, it can be manually tested using [Local E2E Development](#local-e2e-development).

-As a final test before a release, consider using the [Deployment to Sirius](#deployment-to-sirius) for testing in a live environment with a real Keycloak + Auth Proxy.

 ### Local Development

 The backend and the frontend can be developed separately: